mdtanker/python_package_template/CONTRIBUTING.md

 * We'll review your changes and then merge them in if everything is OK.
 * Done 🎉🍺

-Alternatively, you can make the changes offline to the files in the `doc` folder or the example scripts.
+Alternatively, you can make the changes offline to the files in the `docs` folder or the example scripts.
 See [Contributing Code](#contributing-code) for instructions.

 ## Contributing Code